wesleywerner/loveslime/README.md

         end
     end

+## Callbacks

+These SLIME callbacks trigger on certain game events.

 ![func](api/func.png) `slime.callback (event, object)`

 This callback notifies you when an actor has moved, or the player interacts something.